Renters Toolkit: Essential Tools all Renters Should have in their Apartment

 Nails/Screws: Keeping a small collection of nails and screws will come in handy more than a few times during your rental agreement.
 When hanging artwork or adding shelves, you’ll need these on hand in case there is a few missing from the set you purchased.

 Adjustable Wrench: A great item for your renters toolkit in case there is ever a leaking faucet or lose plumbing fitting you won’t have to wait around for your maintenance man.

 Extension Cords: More than likely all of your apartment’s outlets will not all be located in the best place for your furniture.
 Use extension cords to decorate freely without worrying about blocking power sources.

 Apartment Essentials for All Renters

 Besides your security deposit, renters insurance and furniture, tools are an essential item you need when moving into an apartment.
-Using your own tools provides you with the freedom to make small repairs and explore some DIY decorating projects.
+Using your own tools provides you with the freedom to make small repairs and explore some DIY decorating projects (like these rental friendly bathroom upgrades).
 However, remember follow our tips to avoid losing your security deposit!